mihajloz/EventScout/README.md

 The app allows users to discover upcoming events in various cities chosen by the user.
 The app will allow users to access cached data about events offline.

+## Serverless functions

+AWS Lambda is the preferred serverless function provider used in this app.
+These serverless functions are responsible for handling authorization using the OAuth2 authentication flow.
+Using serverless functions instead of a traditional server will make the app more lightweight and flexible, as well as ensure scalability.

 ## Features

 ### FEATURE 1: Filter Events By City